-We all know this fall is going to be busy, but instead of getting mad about it, get a head start instead.
+We all know fall is a busy season, but instead of getting mad about it, get a head start instead.
 For a busy family, cooking a few dinners in batch format and freezing them can be an easy solution for a quick, last-minute dinner.

 The fragrant spices in this traditional and healthy lentil stew from Philosokitchen will stay aromatic throughout the storage, keeping their brightness and beauty even after a month or two, something refreshingly rare in the world of frozen meals.